speechbrain/benchmarks/benchmarks/MOABB/README.md

 We also report results using a subset formed by only 1 participant, as a last case of study.
 In this case, the performance worsened up to 14.6%.

-The table presented below illustrates the performance difference observed when utilizing the entire set of subjects compared to using only a subset of them (A negative number indicates a decline in performance.)
+The table presented below illustrates the performance difference observed when utilizing the entire set of subjects compared to using only a subset of them (a negative number indicates a decline in performance).

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): all - subset of 3-5 participants | Mean performance (test set): all - subset of 1 participant|  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:|-----:| :-----------:|